-O. Life Insurance

-1. The non-contributory life insurance benefit shall be \$18,000.

-2. Eligible members of the bargaining unit shall be given the opportunity to purchase additional term life insurance at the prevailing rate equal to 1.5 times, 2 times, or 3 times their current salary up to a maximum of \$300,000 (in addition to the noncontributory insurance).
+- O. Life Insurance - 1.
+The non-contributory life insurance benefit shall be \$18,000. - Eligible members of the bargaining unit 2. shall be given the opportunity to purchase additional term life insurance at the prevailing rate equal to 1.5 times, 2 times, or 3 times their current salary up to a maximum of \$300,000 (in addition to the non-contributory insurance).
 Such coverage shall be rounded up to the next thousand dollars.
 The amount of additional insurance coverage shall be increased automatically to take base salary increments into account on the effective date of such increments.
-After initial enrollment at the time of employment, any request for an increase in coverage must be submitted for approval to the insurance carrier with proof of medical evidence of insurability.

-3. Employees who do not enroll for the additional coverage of 1.5, 2 or 3 times salary at the time of initial benefit election are subject to insurability provisions.
+After enrollment the initial at time of employment, any request for an increase in coverage must be submitted for approval to the insurance carrier with proof of medical evidence of insurability. - 3.
+Employees who do not enroll for the additional coverage of 1.5, 2 or 3 times salary at the time of initial benefit election are subject to insurability provisions. - P. Pension - 1.
+Tenured and Tenure-Track Faculty/ Librarians/Academic Professionals

-P. Pension

-1. Tenured and Tenure-Track Faculty/Librarians/ Academic Professionals

-Each bargaining unit member shall be eligible a. upon initial hire or during any June (effective July 1) or any December (effective January 1) to participate in a Defined Contribution Plan or Fidelity Investments).
-For the tenure-track faculty and clinician educators, as defined in Section XII of the Faculty Handbook as approved by the Board of Trustees of Temple University on June 29, 1995, who were employed as of October 15, 2004, Temple shall contribute 8.5 percent of the bargaining unit member's base salary and the bargaining unit member shall contribute 4.5 percent of their base salary below the maximum for social security taxes into their individually vested retirement account in a defined Contribution Plan (TIAA-CREF or Fidelity Temple shall contribute 13 percent and the Investments). bargaining unit member shall contribute 5 percent of their base salary above the maximum for social security taxes into their individually vested retirement account in TIAA/CREF.

-b.
-Temple shall make the payments each month to each bargaining unit member's individually vested retirement account in a Defined Contribution Plan (TIAA-CREF or Fidelity Investments).
+- Each bargaining unit member shall a. be eligible upon initial hire or during any June (effective July 1) or any December (effective January 1) to participate in Defined а Contribution Plan (TIAA or Fidelity Investments).
+For the tenure-track faculty and clinician educators, as defined in Section XII of the Faculty Handbook as approved by the Board of Trustees of Temple University on June 29, 1995, who were employed as of October 15, 2004, Temple shall contribute 8.5 percent of the bargaining unit member's base salary and the bargaining unit member shall contribute 4.5 percent of their base salary below the maximum for social security taxes into their individually vested retirement account in a defined Contribution Plan (TIAA or Fidelity Investments).
+Temple shall contribute 13 percent and the bargaining unit member shall contribute 5 percent of their base salarv above the maximum for social security taxes into their individually vested retirement in TIAA Fidelity account or Investments. - b.
+Temple shall make the payments each month to each bargaining unit member's individually vested retirement account in a Defined Contribution Plan (TIAA or Fidelity Investments).
 All new participants in the Temple pension program shall have the university portion of their pension contributions vested after three years.
 Faculty and librarians who are recruited from other institutions and who were previously vested in a 403-b type plan shall be vested immediately upon enrollment in the university program.

-2. Grandfathering of Nontenure-Track Faculty

-a.
-All nontenure-track faculty who were hired prior to October 16, 2004 as "clinician educators" or as "special appointment faculty" and who were participating in the Defined Contribution Plan as of October 15, 2004 shall continue to participate under the same terms and conditions of their participation as existed on October 15, 2004.

-3. Nontenure-Track Faculty Pension:
+- 2. Grandfathering of Nontenure-Track Faculty - a.
+All nontenure-track faculty who were hired prior to October 16, 2004 as "clinician educators" or as "special appointment faculty" and who were participating in the Defined Contribution Plan as of October 15, 2004 shall continue to participate under the same terms and conditions of their participation as existed on October 15, 2004. - 3.
+Nontenure-Track Faculty Pension: - a.

-a.
 Nontenure-track faculty members may elect to participate in a defined contribution plan upon hire.